OkapiLib/OkapiLib/README.md

 ## License

-This project is licensed under the Mozilla Public License, version 2.0 - see the [LICENSE.md](LICENSE.md) file for the full license.
+This project is licensed under the Mozilla Public License, version 2.0 - see the [LICENSE](LICENSE) file for the full license.

 ## Acknowledgments